joindin/joindin-api/README.md

 This is the API behind the joind.in website (the new version of it), the mobile applications, and many other consumers.
 This project is a dependency for the majority of the other projects under the joind.in organization https://github.com/joindin

+### Welcome

+Joind.in welcomes all contributors regardless of your ability or experience.
+We especially welcome you if you are new to Open Source development and will provide a helping hand.
+To ensure that everyone understands what we expect from our community, our projects have a [Contributor Code of Conduct](CODE_OF_CONDUCT.md) and by participating in the development of joind.in you agree to abide by its terms.

 ## Quick start with Vagrant

 To get you going without much hassle we created a vagrant-setup.
 To use it [fork the joindin-vm](https://github.com/joindin/joindin-vm) repository and follow the instructions in there.